Hussienserag/Complete-CI-CD-on-AWS/README.md

 ### Documentation Highlights

-- **📋 Comprehensive Guides**: Each document includes step-by-step instructions and best practices
+- **Comprehensive Guides**: Each document includes step-by-step instructions and best practices
-- **🔧 Configuration Details**: Complete configuration files with explanations
+- **Configuration Details**: Complete configuration files with explanations
-- **💡 Troubleshooting**: Common issues and their solutions
+- **Troubleshooting**: Common issues and their solutions
-- **🚀 Quick Start**: Fast deployment guides for each component
+- **Quick Start**: Fast deployment guides for each component
-- **🔒 Security**: Security best practices and compliance guidelines
+- **Security**: Security best practices and compliance guidelines
-- **📊 Monitoring**: Observability and monitoring configurations
+- **Monitoring**: Observability and monitoring configurations

 ### Getting Started with Documentation